 Where to stay

-Vienna is fairly contained so it doesn’t take too long to get between places, however here are some of the best districts to stay in along with some of the things nearby.
+Vienna is fairly contained so it doesn’t take too long to get between places, however here are some of the best districts to stay in:

 - District 1 (postcode 1010) – Vienna’s historical inner city is close to many of the main attractions including Stephansdom, Hofburg Palace, the Graben and more.